apache/spark/docs/spark-standalone.md

 - `sbin/start-master.sh` - Starts a master instance on the machine the script is executed on.
 - `sbin/start-workers.sh` - Starts a worker instance on each machine specified in the `conf/workers` file.
 - `sbin/start-worker.sh` - Starts a worker instance on the machine the script is executed on.
+- `sbin/start-connect-server.sh` - Starts a Spark Connect server on the machine the script is executed on.
 - `sbin/start-all.sh` - Starts both a master and a number of workers as described above.
 - `sbin/stop-master.sh` - Stops the master that was started via the `sbin/start-master.sh` script.
 - `sbin/stop-worker.sh` - Stops all worker instances on the machine the script is executed on.
 - `sbin/stop-workers.sh` - Stops all worker instances on the machines specified in the `conf/workers` file.
+- `sbin/stop-connect-server.sh` - Stops all Spark Connect server instances on the machine the script is executed on.
 - `sbin/stop-all.sh` - Stops both the master and the workers as described above.

 Note that these scripts must be executed on the machine you want to run the Spark master on, not your local machine.